President of Chief Executive Women

 From BlueScope, Kathryn was at Linfox for three years as President FMCG (Fast Moving Consumer Goods), where she was responsible for providing logistics services to 9 of the world's ten largest FMCG companies in Australia, New Zealand and Asia.
 Subsequently, she has pursued a career as a Non-Executive Director.

 In addition to her engineering degree, Kathryn holds a Master of Commerce in Organisational Behaviour from the University of New South Wales.
 She has been awarded an honorary doctorate in Chemical Engineering from the University of Queensland and an honorary doctorate in Business from the University of New South Wales.
-She was a recipient of the University of Queensland’s Inaugural Vice-Chancellor’s Alumni Excellence Award in 2013.
+Kathryn was a recipient of the University of Queensland’s Inaugural Vice-Chancellor’s Alumni Excellence Award in 2013, and in 2017 she was awarded the Ada Lovelace Medal for an Outstanding Woman Engineer by UNSW.